aws-samples/amazon-eks-security-immersion-day/content/6-network-security/4-fully-private-cluster/index.en.md

 5. Your cluster's VPC subnets must have a VPC interface endpoint for any AWS services that your Pods need access to.
 6. You can use the AWS Load Balancer Controller to deploy AWS Application Load Balancers (ALB) and Network Load Balancers to your private cluster.
 When deploying it, you should use command line flags to set enable-shield, enable-waf, and enable-wafv2 to false.

-In this module, we would create a fully private EKS cluster and explore its private behaviour.
+In this module, we would create a fully private EKS cluster and explore its private behavior.
 The steps would be as follows.

 1. Create the Private EKS cluster
 2. Install the AWS Load Balancer Controller